395t/review-assignments/_summaries/niemeyer2020giraffe_2.md

 ![ALT TEXT](niemeyer2020giraffe_2_1a.PNG)

 Next, they rely on the additive nature of the object neural feature fields to create a feature image representation of the scene.
-This composition operator adds the outputs of the individual feature fields (density values) given a point and its viewing direction denoted x and d respectively:
+This composition operator adds the outputs of the individual feature fields (density values) given a point and its viewing direction to obtain a scene as compositions of the objects and background:

 ![ALT TEXT](niemeyer2020giraffe_2_1b.PNG)